 |S. Title Report.
 Submission requirements set forth in Attachment 1A of the RAD Notice shall apply.|

 - Low-Income Housing Tax Credits (LIHTCs), historic Tax Credits (HTCs), and Opportunity Zones.
 Applicants are encouraged to use LIHTCs and, if eligible, historic preservation tax credits, opportunity zones and stat or local tax incentive structures, to support recapitalization.
 Covered Projects may be eligible for HUD’s Multifamily Low Income Housing Tax Credit Pilot Program (Notice H 2012-1), which offers a distinct application platform and a separate processing track under the FHA Section 223(f) program described above.30 RAD does not prohibit excess equity proceeds from being used to support other Affordable Housing Purposes.

 Many states face excessive demand on an annual basis for allocations of 9% LIHTCs and routinely do not fully allocate their supply of 4% as-of-right credits coupled with tax-exempt bond financing allowed under their annual Private Activity Bond Volume Cap.
 Applicants are encouraged to assess local demand and supply considerations if proposing to utilize LIHTCs and to discuss their interest in applying for LIHTCs as soon as possible with state or local tax credit issuing agencies to obtain guidance on how to compete for awards most effectively.

 While the applicant must indicate in its application if it intends to use tax credits, there is no requirement to have secured these credits prior to submitting an application.
-Note that, for 9% credits, there are special application requirements that are described in Section 1.9 of this Notice.

 Your search did not return any document references on Tax Credits.